Blendify/blender-manual/blender_docs/manual/editors/preferences/lights.rst

 Ambient Color
    The color of unlit areas.

 .. _prefs-lights-matcaps:

 MatCaps
 =======

-This panel manages :term:`matcap` image files which can used to light the view when :ref:`matcap <render-workbench-matcap>` shading is enabled.
+This panel manages :term:`MatCap` image files which can used to light the view when :ref:`MatCap <render-workbench-matcap>` shading is enabled.

 LookDev HDRIs